sf-wdi-22-23/modules-23/w04-associations-and-auth/d2_dusk_express_auth/README.md

 ## Authentication & Authorization

 * **Authentication** verifies that a user is who they say they are.
 When a user logs into our site, we *authenticate* them by checking that the password they typed in matches the password we have stored for them.
-* **Authorization** is the process of determining whether or not a user has *permission* to to perform certain actions on our site.
+* **Authorization** is the process of determining whether or not a user has *permission* to perform certain actions on our site.
 For example, a user may *be authorized* to view their profile page and edit their own blog posts, but not to edit another user's blog posts.

 ## Why do we hash (and salt) passwords?